v7herman4/copilotstudio-and-azure-evaluation-service/documentation/faq.md

 Due to the Parent:Child relationship of the ConversationPromptEvaluation table and the parent ConversationTranscript table, the child record will get deleted as the ConversationTranscript table gets trimmed via the Bulk Delete Job.
 For more information, see this article:

 [Download conversation transcripts in Power Apps - Microsoft Copilot Studio | Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-copilot-studio/analytics-transcripts-powerapps#change-the-default-retention-period)

+### I can't turn on the Flow: Analyze CPS Agent Convop on Convo Trx Create
+This may be due to the step "Run CustomPromptConvertMarkdownToPlainText" .
+Navigate to the step, ensure a valid Connection is selected and choose the prompt "Custom Promp convert Markdown to Plain Text"